GolfRider/Good-Links/README.md

     4. "Without music, life would be a mistake." - Friedrich Nietzsche
     5. "Never tell people how to do things.
 Tell them what to do and they will surprise you with their ingenuity"
                                                                                               - George S. Patton
     6. "Formal education will make you a living; self-education will make you a fortune." - Jim Rohn
+    7. Processes will help you reach 80%, remaining 20% has to be met by attitude
+    8. Ever tried.
+Ever failed.
+No matter.
+Try Again.
+Fail again.
+Fail BETTER.

 ### Habits (How to change them for good ?)